leppekja/IRS-990-DAFs/README.md

 990PF forms are for private foundations to complete.
 These forms only address donor-advised funds in [Part VII-A, Statements Regarding Activities, line 12](https://www.irs.gov/pub/irs-pdf/f990pf.pdf#page=4&zoom=auto,-266,18), asking "Did the foundation make a distribution to a donor advised fund over which the foundation or a disqualified person had advisory privileges?
 If 'Yes', attach statement."
 The [form instructions](https://www.irs.gov/pub/irs-pdf/i990pf.pdf#page=25&zoom=auto,-206,552) note the show whether this was treated as a qualifying distribution, and to "explain how the distributions will be used to accomplish a purpose described in section 170(c)(2)(B)".

-Note that a private foundation may control a donor-advised fund (to the best of my understanding).
+Note that a private foundation may control a donor-advised fund, but these organizations would then need to file a 990, rather than a 990PF (to the best of my understanding).
+Right now, I am only using the 990 forms.

 ### ISSUES

 ##### ETL
-- Get all lines of business name txt
 - Different form versions break the code
-##### Database Design
-- Need to add year for different tax returns / grants.
-Composite primary keys don't work with Django?
 ##### Data Questions
 - A number of organizations marked Yes as maintaining a DAF or similar fund without completing summary information in Schedule D part 1.
 See [Winona State University Foundation June 2018 Filing](https://s3.amazonaws.com/irs-form-990/201800349349300310_public.xml).
 Unclear whether this is an oversight, or there is some reason this is fine.
 - Improper EIN recorded in 2018 data (Recipient EIN listed as 883682); likely others.